ArlindNocaj/Voronoi-Treemap-Library/README.md

 ```

-How to use the source code
+How to use the library
 -------------
+Here is a simple hierarchy from which we want to generate a Voronoi treemap.
+(same structure as in ``examples/miniHierarchy.txt``)

 ```
  project
 │   README.md
 │   file001
 │